Exploring the effects of Scalar Non Standard Interactions on the CP violation sensitivity at DUNE: Acknowledgment

 \section{Acknowledgment}

-The work is supported by the Research and Innovation grant 2021 (DoRD/RIG/10-73/ 1592-A), Tezpur University received by AM.
-MMD would like to acknowledge the support of the DST SERB grant EMR/2017/001436 for this work.
-We also acknowledge the support of the DST FIST grant SR/FST/PSI-211/2016(C) of the Department of Physics, Tezpur University.
+The work is supported by the Research and Innovation grant 2021 (DoRD/RIG/10-73/ 1592-A), Tezpur University, received by AM.
+MMD acknowledges the Science and Engineering Research Board (SERB), DST for the grant EMR/2021/002961.
+The authors also acknowledge the DST FIST grant SR/FST/PSI-211/2016(C) received by the Department of Physics, Tezpur University.